Really, it is pleasant to the touch

 - Zaki from Live A Live does this.

 - In Super Smash Bros.
-Melee , Link's fighter stance was him running his fingers through his hair
+Melee , Link's taunt was him running his fingers through his hair.

 - The narcissistic Zhong Hui in Dynasty Warriors really likes touching his hair.